jt227b/Canine/README.md

 # Cozy Canine Service
-All-Inclusive Pet Sitting Visits
+All-Inclusive Pet Sitting Visits.
 We take care of your home in addition to your pets

 ## Getting Started